Doctor of Osteopathic Medicine Admissions

 Registration

 The University conducts a registration confirmation for students during the initial days of each term.
-Students are expected to have finalized payment of tuition and related fees, including filing appropriate documents and photos with the Offices of the Registrar, Financial Aid, Business Affairs, and Recruitment, Students & Alumni Services by their respective due dates.
+Students are expected to have finalized payment of tuition and related fees, including filing appropriate documents and photos with the following offices: Registrar, Student Financial Services, Business Affairs, and Recruitment, Students & Alumni Services by their respective due dates.

 Students must be cleared by a background check and immunization compliance prior to matriculation.
-Additional background checks will be required prior to the start of rotations and prior to certain clerkship rotations in year four.
+Additional background checks will be required prior to the start of rotations and prior to certain clerkship rotations in year four (4).
 Students failing to comply may be administratively withdrawn from the program.

 Academic Records

-Complete records and related documents are maintained in Registration Services, Decary Hall.
+Complete records and related documents are maintained by the Office of the Registrar.
 Under the terms of the Family Educational Rights and Privacy Act (FERPA), students have the right to review and inspect all education records pertaining to their academic enrollment.
-However, letters of recommendation submitted on the basis of a pledge of confidentiality prior to January 1, 1975, need not be shown to students, and a student may be allowed but not required to waive his/her right of access to letters of recommendation received after that date.
+However, letters of recommendation submitted on the basis of a pledge of confidentiality prior to January 1, 1975, need not be shown to students, and a student may be allowed but not required to waive their right of access to letters of recommendation received after that date.
 FERPA requires post-secondary institutions to provide students not only access to official records directly related to them, but also an opportunity for a hearing to challenge such records on the grounds that they are inaccurate, misleading, or otherwise inappropriate.
 It is the right of students to file a complaint with the Department of Education concerning an alleged failure by an educational agency or institution to comply with Section 438 of the Act that guarantees such rights.

-University students wishing to review their records may do so by providing a written request to Registration Services.
+University students wishing to review their records may do so by providing a written request to the Office of the Registrar.

 Student Access and Annual Notification